kubesphere/website/content/en/docs/multicluster-management/import-cloud-hosted-k8s/import-gke.md

 ## Import a GKE Cluster

-### Step 1: Deploy KubeSphere on your GKE Cluster
+### Step 1: Deploy KubeSphere on your GKE cluster

 You need to deploy KubeSphere on your GKE cluster first.
 For more information about how to deploy KubeSphere on GKE, refer to [Deploy KubeSphere on GKE](../../../installing-on-kubernetes/hosted-kubernetes/install-kubesphere-on-gke/).

-### Step 2: Prepare the GKE Member Cluster
+### Step 2: Prepare the GKE member cluster

-1. In order to manage the Member Cluster from the Host Cluster, you need to make `jwtSecret` the same between them.
+1. To manage the Member Cluster from the Host Cluster, you need to make `jwtSecret` the same between them.
 Therefore, get it first by executing the following command on your Host Cluster.

    ```bash
    kubectl -n kubesphere-system get cm kubesphere-config -o yaml | grep -v "apiVersion" | grep jwtSecret